steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 };
 ```

 If you want to use it in other parts of your project such as [tests/hello_test.rs](https://github.com/steadylearner/Rust-Full-Stack/blob/master/warp/hello_world/src/tests/hello_test.rs).
-You should include it to make it work.
+You should include the code above to make it work.

 All the files to compile your first Warp projects are ready.

 Use **$cargo c** to verify it will compile or not first.
-Then, use **cargo run --release** or **cargo run** to compile fast.
+Then, use **cargo run --release** for production or **cargo run** to compile fast.

 Hope you could make it.